atticedit/jukebox-jury/doc/user_stories.md

 ##### Usage

-    ./jury import songs.xml
+    rake import_data

 ##### Acceptance Criteria

-* Asks me to verify that I want to import the file
-* If I verify, adds the data from the imported file to my database
+* Adds the data from the imported file to my database
-* Prints a summary of the records saved to the database

 ---